 The CBI experience consists of supervised field observations which can occur as early as 4th term It also includes Private Practice Rotations which start in 8th term and continue until the intern goes on to Preceptor in 10th term.
 In addition there is a Postceptor opportunity called Optional Clinical Preceptorship Training for those that have graduated but are still waiting to be licensed.

 We have an on-campus health center, the University Health Center – Whittier.
 In addition we have base clinics in student health centers at Cal State Fullerton, Cal State Northridge, and Cal State LA along with Mount San Antonio College.
 LACC has rotations to several community colleges, the VA, Orange County Rescue Mission, LA Free Clinic, Being Alive Clinic, and LA City Help.
 These rotations allow our students to spend their internship in three primary areas.
 One is their base clinic under the supervision of their clinician; another being our satellite rotations under the supervision of our clinical faculty and lastly in our in Private Practice Rotations under the supervision of field doctors who have undergone our credentialing process.

 Our Healing Hands for Humanity club provides many opportunities for students to treat the various underserved and underrepresented populations.
 In addition our clinical faculty and our sports medicine residents provide many opportunities for student to treat in athletic events.

-The Los Angeles College of Chiropractic has two full-time on campus Residency Programs, one in Diagnostic Imaging and one in Sports Medicine.
+The Los Angeles College of Chiropractic has three full-time on campus Residency Programs, one in Diagnostic Imaging, one in Sports Medicine and one as a Primary Spine Care Practioner.
 Our students spend time rotating through both of these residencies to get hand-one experience under the direction of the Residents.